EbmeyerSt/GEnView/README.md

 # Dependencies

-We recommend to set up a virtual environment and install all dependencies to run EnView there.
+We recommend to set up a virtual environment and install all dependencies to run GEnView there.

 * Python >=3.7.6
   * ete3 >=3.1.1